SourinMajumdar/DSA-GFG/README.md

 Only the main function will be uploaded.

-__Soltions will be uploaded in respective folders according to the topic.__
+__Soltions will be uploaded in respective folders with topic names.__